MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/12-Ex2-5-update-agent-instructions.md

       - It also included a notes column for assumptions that materially affect price.

-      - Deviations from policy were tagged as “Requires Commercial and Legal Review.”
+      - Deviations from policy were tagged as "Requires Commercial and Legal Review."